SensiLab/AirWiki/docs/index.md

-# Welcome to the AirWiki
+# AirWiki
-This wiki is a knowledge hub for all things AirSticks.
+Welcome to the AirWiki.
+This site is a knowledge hub for all things AirSticks.

+## Click an image to get started...

+## ...or explore below